meganlee18/zendesk-meganlee/readme.md

 ```

 ## Testing the app
-- To test the app run the following command:
+- To run tests, run the following command:
 ```
 $ rspec main_spec.rb
 ```